ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST ARBITRARY_TIME -->

-This is twice as fast, because we have concurrent execution of two coroutines.
-Note, that concurrency with coroutines is always explicit.
+2x fast, concurrency with coroutines is always explicit.

 ### Lazily started async

-There is a laziness option to [async] with [CoroutineStart.LAZY] parameter.
-It starts coroutine only when its result is needed by some [await][Deferred.await] or if a [start][Job.start] function is invoked.
-Run the following example that differs from the previous one only by this option:
+With [async] use the [CoroutineStart.LAZY] parameter to start the coroutine when the result is needed by [await][Deferred.await] or if [start][Job.start] is invoked:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {